oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 ### Conclusion
-I have listed some of the Java 8 feature I picked while writing my Access Log Summarizer tool.
+I have listed some of the Java 8 features I picked while writing my Access Log Summarizer tool.
 I have added links to articles where you may explore each topic in-depth.
 I hope to continually improve and re-factor my code as I get more adept with Java 8.
 Please feel free to have a look at the source code on GitHub.

 ### References